 Step 4: Blend the ingredients

 Add the vegetable broth to the pot and stir.
 Ladle about half of the mixture into a standing blender.
 Drain the cashews and add them to the blender too.
 Blitz until smooth and creamy, being sure to leave the lid ajar if the mixture is hot.
+This cashew milk makes this soup ultra creamy (and dairy-free!)

 Step 5: Assemble